apike/allenpike.com/_posts/2020-10-31-how-to-not-build-a-social-network.markdown

 As long you promise not to use this information to actually go and try to build a social network, I’ll share a couple of the things that I’ve learned about why it’s incredibly hard to do.
 The goal is to convince you not to do it.

-Although the “table stakes” of user expectations are very high in this space, the truth is that it’s not terribly difficult to *build* a social network.
-The fiendishly difficult part is successfully launching one, and then turning it into a profitable business.
+Although it can take a lot of engineering work to meet the “table stakes” of user expectations in this space, the truth is that it’s not entirely difficult to *build* a social network.
+The truly difficult part – fiendishly difficult, really – is successfully launching one, and then turning it into a profitable business.

 ## Trying to iterate a community
 Gall’s Law tells us that “a complex system that works is invariably found to have evolved from a simple system that worked.”
 This generally holds true in the world of software.
 So much so, that it broadly outlines the challenges of building software products: understanding what parts need to be complex, keeping the rest simple, and evolving the key parts effectively enough that they get Good before you run out of time or money.